How Much Noise Do Heat Pumps Produce?

 However, noises can derive also from the impact that the gap between the temperature of the air outside the refrigerator with the one where the refrigerating cycle occurs, creates.
 This causes the water in the air to become denser and freeze in the heat exchanger.
 In order to guarantee the correct working of the heat pump, it is necessary to run the compressor in reverse for some time in order to eliminate the frost accumulated.
 This can produce a disturbing noise that may combine with the fan noises.

-Ground source heat pumps produce less noise, as they do not take the heat from the air, and they do not need a fan.
-Therefore, they can be placed inside and they are more silent.
+Ground source heat pumps are not noisy at all, as they do not take the heat from the air, and they do not need a fan.
+Therefore, they can be placed inside and they are virtually silent.
 The picture below shows a scale of noises and their level in decibels.

 Regulations and Government Provisions

 In England, the government, in order to promote the use of micro generations and efficient systems, provided for Permitted Development Rights that do not require the installers to provide a planning application and noise impacts assessments.
 Some limits and regulations in order to control the noise level were also established.
+Heat components can produce noise levels of 40 to 50db.
 As reported by the UK Government, the noise should not be higher than 45 dB when being 1 meter away from the window of a neighbouring residential property.